ndom91/checklyhq.com-nuxt/content/product/alerting.md

 <feature-row
 header="Pick your channels"
-img="/product/alerting/error-howitworks-2@2x.png"
-imgWidth="650"
-imgHeight="420"
+img="/product/alerting/error-howitworks-2@2x.webp"
+format="webp">

-> Choose one or more of the available alerting channels.
+Choose one or more of the available alerting channels.
 We have everything from **email, to Pagerduty, Opsgenie and SMS**.
 Need something custom?
-Use the webhooks or hook up <g-link to="/docs/integrations/prometheus/">our Prometheus integration</g-link> and roll your own alerting.
+Use the webhooks or hook up <NuxtLink to="/docs/integrations/prometheus/">our Prometheus integration</NuxtLink> and roll your own alerting.

   <div class="cta">
     <cta-link text="Learn more" link="/docs/alerting/" />